r00tten/VTI-Cosplay/README.md

 [![asciicast](https://asciinema.org/a/0zF6JGASnooaYIWjVGJ4Iez3Q.svg)](https://asciinema.org/a/0zF6JGASnooaYIWjVGJ4Iez3Q)

 ---
-The other useful feature of the VTI-Cosplay is __action modules__.
-It gives an opportunity to take action against matched samples.
-In this way, one can send a Slack message or leave a comment for the sample on the VirusTotal without any hassle.
+vti-cosplay's capability can be extended with action modules; further procedures can apply to the result.
+The goal can vary from sending a Slack message or adding a VT comment to downloading and running complex algorithms against the samples.

 ~~~
 import json